wangxingchen2930/algorithm-and-data-structure/README.md

 # algorithm-and-data-structure

-As a graduate teaching assistant of data structure course (undergraduate level), I created this repository to summarize basic algorithm and data structure.
-You're welcome to use it for studying or reviewing these material.
+I created this repository to summarize basic algorithms and data structures.